mzembron2/mzembron2.github.io/content/posts/ea-application.md

 draft: false
 hidemeta: false
 comments: false
-description: "Evolutionary algorithm for optimization of occupated space in warehouse, with respect for path to each stored element "
+# description: "Goal of this project was to implement evolutionary algorithm  "
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: true